-We will begin our investigation of radio range models this week.
-There are many that have been used.
+We have seen different radio propagataion models in class.
+We will study some radio range models that have been used for simulations in mobile communications research in this assignment.
 Please refer to [1] for a survey of many of these models.
-For this exercise you are encouraged to read Section 4 of this paper.
+For this exercise you are encouraged to read Section 4 of [1].

 In this laboratory assignment, you will explore a simple radio range model, the Degree-of-Irregularity - DoI (or the binary DoI) model.
 This is sketched in Section 5.1 of [2].
+It incorporates some of the non-indealities of real radio propagation.
+Simulate the model using Java or C/C++ or MatLab.
+MatLab makes it easier to plot data, and provides built in random number generators for many probability distributions.